Decompression practice: Monitoring decompression status

+Decompression status is the assumed gas loading of the diver's tissues, based on the chosen decompression model, and either calculated by a dive computer or estimated from dive tables by the diver or diving supervisor, and an indication of the decompression stress that will be incurred by decompressing to a lower ambient pressure.

 The decompression status of the diver must be known before starting the ascent, so that an appropriate decompression schedule can be followed to avoid an excessive risk of decompression sickness.
 Scuba divers are responsible for monitoring their own decompression status, as they are the only ones to have access to the necessary information.
-Surface supplied divers depth and elapsed time can be monitored by the surface team, and the responsibility for keeping track of the diver's decompression status is generally part of the supervisor's job.
+Surface supplied divers depth profile and elapsed time can be monitored by the surface team, and the responsibility for keeping track of the diver's decompression status is generally part of the supervisor's job.

 The supervisor will generally assess decompression status based on dive tables, maximum depth and elapsed bottom time of the dive, though multi-level calculations are possible.
 Depth is measured at the gas panel by pneumofathometer, which can be done at any time without distracting the diver from their activity.
 The instrument does not record a depth profile, and requires intermittent action by the panel operator to measure and record the current depth.
 Elapsed dive time and bottom time are easily monitored using a stopwatch.
 Worksheets for monitoring the dive profile are available, and include space for listing the ascent profile including decompression stop depths, time of arrival, and stop time.
 If repetitive dives are involved, residual nitrogen status is also calculated and recorded, and used to determine the decompression schedule.
 A surface supplied diver may also carry a bottom timer or decompression computer to provide an accurate record of the actual dive profile, and the computer output may be taken into account when deciding on the ascent profile.
 The dive profile recorded by a dive computer would be valuable evidence in the event of an accident investigation.